foreverbell/mini-symex/README.md

 ## Overview

-Mini symbolic execution engine in Python, to illustrate some basic ideas of symbolic execution.
+Mini symbolic execution engine in Python3, to illustrate some basic ideas of symbolic execution.

 This work is based on these tutorials, I adapt ideas and several code from them.